 This article covers everything you need to know, all in one place – so you can get it over with in one go.
 (We know this is no one's favorite pastime.)

-Vieje Piauwasdy, Director of Equity Advisory, breaks it down:
+Vieje Piauwasdy, Director of Equity Strategy, breaks it down:

 Some of the tax strategies only work with incentive stock options (ISOs), but the general advice applies to non-qualified stock options (NSOs) as well.

 So whatever your situation, set yourself a good cup of coffee and let’s optimize that tax bill.

 Need some external motivation to book time for this? ⏰

 Sign up for our free webinar on December 8 here.